Dev-R/student-tools/README.md

 CONTAINER_NAME = "BLOB CONTAINER NAME"

-### The AZURE_STORGE_ACCOUNT, CONTAINER_NAME are concatinated it together to produce the following link
+### The AZURE_STORGE_ACCOUNT, CONTAINER_NAME are concatenated it together to produce the following link
 "https://" + AZURE_STORGE_ACCOUNT + ".blob.core.windows.net" + '/' + CONTAINER_NAME + '/' + filename"
 # Project Explaination
 ## Project Background
 The project main idea is to provide a site where students can find all of the tools they need, in such a way they don't need to visit more than one site for different tools.
 - The students(users) can use *OCR(Optical character recognition)*
-to extract text from *images or there hand written notes*
+to extract text from *images or their handwritten notes*
-- The students(users) can *converts text to lifelike speech* using Microsoft Azure TTS SDK
+- The students(users) can *convert text to lifelike speech* using Microsoft Azure TTS SDK
-- The students(users) can login and *save and check their upload history*.
+- The students(users) can log in and *save and check their upload history*.

 # Demonstration
 ## Main Page